matu3ba/dotfiles/README.md

 ### Path handling and file names

-To set an example for proper handling, we use readlink and realpath from coreutils.
+To set an example for proper handling, we use readlink and realpath.
 This is a fundamental limitation of any program printing folder and file names, since `-filenames` are not considered as special.
 However they can break programs.